 LDOM and OWL class definitions are very compatible with each other.

-LDOM classes are instances of the metaclass rdfs:Class
+LDOM classes are instances of the metaclass rdfs:Class.

-is a subclass of rdfs:Class
+owl:Class is a subclass of rdfs:Class, which

 means that every OWL class is also an LDOM class.